Steps to Follow and Estimated Timeline for Obtaining a Permit

 Complete an application and submit plans to Building Division.
 Two sets are required for additions or remodeling projects.
 Three sets are required for new construction.

-Minor non-structural remodeling projects may be done over-the-counter.
+Minor non-structural remodeling projects may be done over-the-counter but most projects need to be submitted for Plan Check.

 Plan check will expire after 180 days unless an extension is requested.